-Laurel Book Store is at the center of Oakland's downtown, but the store’s original location was in Strauss’ neighborhood in the Laurel District.
+Laurel Book Store is at the center of Oakland's downtown, but the store’s original location was in Stauss’ neighborhood in the Laurel District.
 After thirteen years, a desire to expand and an expired lease motivated her to relocate.

-"Queer and gay-owned businesses are more integrated here," Strauss noted, adding that Laurel Book Store is in a well-trafficked space surrounded by breweries, wine bars, and retailers like Oaklandish and Solespace.
+"Queer and gay-owned businesses are more integrated here," Stauss noted, adding that Laurel Book Store is in a well-trafficked space surrounded by breweries, wine bars, and retailers like Oaklandish and Solespace.
 "My goal is to be a part of the community, and every neighborhood wants a bookstore."

-According to Strauss, the lack of area residential capacity and a perception that the area isn’t safe contribute to the relative inactivity at Oakland’s epicenter.
+According to Stauss, the lack of area residential capacity and a perception that the area isn’t safe contribute to the relative inactivity at Oakland’s epicenter.
 Factor in the appeal of Amazon's prices and convenience, and it's easy for customers to see bookstores as a place to browse, rather than as local institutions that need to be supported.

-In October, Strauss made the unusual move of putting out a call for a new business partner.
+In October, Stauss made the unusual move of putting out a call for a new business partner.
 Opening in the new location has been "like starting over,” she said, so she’s hoping to develop a ten-year plan that leverages marketing and customer engagement to make Laurel Books a pillar of downtown's cultural scene.

 To service that goal, the store regularly hosts events for local authors and small presses, as well as for self-published writers.
 Laurel Book Store also operates school book fairs, hosts art showcases on First Fridays, and maintains a website where customers can place orders and pre-orders.